 Do-it-Yourself Renovation Tips for a Picture-Perfect Home Makeover

 You absolutely love your home!
-But because you’ve had the house for a few years, it’s natural to think that a little touch-up may be in order for several rooms to give the “old” place a fresh new look.
-And you’ve decided that the time for the job is now. that you're spending more time at home social distancing and self-quarantining, this might be a great time to prevent “cabin fever” by catching up on home improvements that have been percolating on the back burner.
+But because you’ve had the house for a few years, it’s natural to think that a little touch-up maybe for several rooms to give the “old” place a fresh new look.
+And you’ve decided that the time for the job is now.
+You're spending more time at home social distancing and self-quarantining; this might be a great time to prevent “cabin fever” by catching up on home improvements that have been percolating on the back burner.

 Don’t let yourself become overwhelmed, though.
 What may seem like a daunting task can be done without calling a troop of designers or spending a cartload of money.
 Just be ready with your imagination, some creativity, and the willingness to work slowly—one room at a time.